ballanki204/TheNexUs-main/README.md

 # The NexUs

 A modern, responsive business website built with React and Vite, showcasing services in software development, digital marketing, plant marketplace, and safety applications.
-The site features a clean UI using ShadCN UI components and Tailwind CSS for styling.
+The site features a clean UI using ShadCN UI components and Tailwind CSS for styling, with custom color themes for different sections (plant marketplace in earthy tones, safety app in professional blue tones).

 ## Features